Embers-of-the-Fire/EVE-MultiTools/data/README.md

 Unlike some other tools such as PyFA, EVE MultiTools choses to follow most data behavior in the game.
 Which means the source data might be unable to read for human.

+To support various platform and server instances,
+You have to create your own config files (as listed below) because the app won't hard-code any external resource.

 ### Metadata Descriptor